athowes/multi-agyw/README.md

   - [x] Model 2: Age-category interaction, space-category intercation (IID)
   - [x] Model 3: Age-category interaction, space-category interaction (BYM2)
   - [ ] Model 4: ...
-- [ ] Model comparison (DIC or WAIC) among the above models
+- [x] Model comparison (DIC or WAIC) among the above models
+  - [ ] Either decide to use DIC, or fix problem with local WAIC very large for `x_eff` values of zero
-- [ ] Create modified datasets for other (not Malawi) of the 13 priority countries.
-May involve generalising modifications of individual data higher in the analysis pipeline.
-Generalised task for `parameters: iso3`, or country by country
+- [ ] Create modified datasets for the 13 priority countries
+  - [ ] Create new branch `sexbehav-vars-adam` in `naomi.utils`, modify `create_sexbehav_dhs` or `extract_sexbehav_dhs` to include changes to coding, and create PR to merge into `sexbehav-vars` (avoiding making alterations to each of the `aaa_data_survey_behav` reports)
-- Extend model to more countries (fitting separately)
+- Extend model to more countries by generalising `fit_multi-sexbehav-sae` to `aaa_fit_multi-sexbehav-sae` by not including any Malawi specific analysis, taking `iso3` as parameter input
-- [ ] Fit a model for all DHS countries – jointly

 ### Medium priority

 - [ ] Understand how the Poisson trick interplays with different structures for multinomial model (baseline category, nested, etc.)
   - May involve
 - [ ] Possibility to include covariates
-- Extend Malawi model by adding more surveys (will require more model selection)
+- Extend Malawi model by adding more surveys (will eventually require more model selection)
   - [ ] DHS, requires adding time and temporal smoothing, could use survey specific intercepts
   - [ ] Adding PHIA and MICS
 - Extend model to more counries (fitting jointly)